 Despite many years of effort, less than 20 per cent of the world ocean’s seafloor has been mapped.
 A co-ordinated international effort is needed to bring together all existing data sets and to identify areas for future surveys - to help us 'map the gaps'.

 Seabed 2030 comprises four Regional Centers and a Global Center.

 The Regional Centers will be responsible for championing mapping activities; assembling and compiling bathymetric information and collaborating with existing mapping initiatives in their regions.
 The Global Center will be responsible for producing and delivering centralized GEBCO products, such as bathymetric grids.

 The IHO Data Center for Digital Bathymetry and other national data repositories will serve as long-term archives or distributors of source bathymetry data sets.

-The team is currently made up of the Center Heads.
+The team is currently made up of the Director and Center Heads.

 Global Center: Helen Snaith

 Atlantic and Indian Ocean Center: Vicki Ferrini

 The Nippon Foundation of Japan is a non-profit philanthropic organisation active around the world.